attilaviniczai/wrenchie-api/docs/project-charter.md

 - Backend is able to handle up to 1000 parallel connections with the following characteristics
-  - Latency average is under 400ms
+  - Latency average is under 400 ms
   - Network error rate is under 5% of total requests
   - Application error rate is under 1% of total requests